-The go-to rule of thumb when budgeting for home maintenance is to set aside one to two percent of your home’s cost each year to cover repairs to or replacement of home systems and appliances.
-So, if your home cost $250,000, you should set aside $2,500 to $5,000 a year, or $208 to $417 a month, in order to build up a cushion for those unexpected expenses.
+The go-to rule of thumb when creating your yearly home maintenance budget is to set aside one to two percent of your home’s cost each year to cover repairs to or replacements of home systems and appliances.
+So, if you purchased your home for $450,000, you should set aside $4,500 to $9,000 a year, or $375 to $750 a month, in order to build up a cushion for any unexpected costs.

-Besides, many Americans don’t have an extra couple hundred bucks to set aside each month.
-According to the Federal Reserve, about 40 percent of Americans don’t have enough spare cash to cover an unexpected $400 expense.
-Typical yearly home maintenance costs can easily be two or three times that amount, if not more.
-If you don’t have the savings to cover repairs as they’re needed, you could end up going into more debt in order to pay for your home’s upkeep.
+The reality is that many Americans don’t have an extra couple hundred bucks to set aside each month.
+About 56 percent of Americans don’t have enough in their savings accounts to cover an unexpected $1,000 expense.
+Typical yearly repair or maintenance expenses can easily be two or three times that amount, if not more.

 You may not be able to spare an extra few hundred dollars a month to save for home maintenance costs, but that doesn’t mean you shouldn’t make a column in your monthly budget spreadsheet for home maintenance.
-Put aside whatever you can afford to save— even $10 a week will add up to more than $500 in a year.
+Put aside whatever you can afford to save— even $20 a week will add up to more than $1,000 in a year.
 Learn some ways to tighten your household budget so that you’ll have the funds to pay for potential home maintenance issues without the stress.

 Of course, no matter how diligently you care for your home, its systems and appliances will eventually fail and require repair or even replacement.
-There’s no getting around it – entropy is a fact of life.
-A home warranty can help you defray the costs of those inevitable breakdowns, even if – especially if – you’re a homeowner who struggles to budget enough for home maintenance expenses.
+For ultimate budget projection, consider purchasing a home warranty, which can help you defray the out-of-pocket costs of those inevitable breakdowns—saving your finances and peace of mind.

 AHS assumes no responsibility, and specifically disclaims all liability, for your use of any and all information contained herein.